himeL9137/ProjectShadowCasino/replit.md

 5. **Phase 4**: Remove mock implementations

 ## Recent Changes
+- **July 5, 2025**: Renamed Link Management to Advertisement Management
+  - Updated component name from LinkManagement to AdvertisementManagement
+  - Renamed file from LinkManagement.tsx to AdvertisementManagement.tsx
+  - Updated all UI text and messaging to reflect advertisement terminology
+  - Changed admin panel tab label from "Link Management" to "Advertisement Management"
+  - Updated button text from "Add Redirect Link" to "Add Advertisement Link"
+  - Modified toast messages and dialog titles to use advertisement terminology
+  - System now clearly identifies as advertisement management for revenue generation
 - **July 5, 2025**: Enhanced redirect link management system with advanced ad blocker bypass
   - Completely rewrote AutoRedirect component to remove all user notifications for stealthy redirects
   - Implemented 6 different redirect methods that execute in random order to bypass ad blockers: